 Discover Kazan and the surrounding area

-There are several airlines flying to Kazan Tatarstan.
+Book yours here Arrival by plane, bus or train*.
+Various airlines fly to Kazan Tatarstan.
 Aeroflot offers two scheduled flights per week from Frankfurt to Kazan.
 Here's more information about Arrival to Tatarstan.

 Excursions and sightseeing